hmartiro/gridbots/README.md

   * 310M of data when saving state every 6 frames
     * 1.86G when saving every frame - need to reduce this more
   * <2s to start playback, smooth playback

+* 2x2x5 build
+  * 147 rods
+  * 1713k steps to build
+  * 14281s to build (~4h)
+  * 175s to compute
+  * 1.4G of data for every 6th frame
+    * 8.4G of data for every frame
+  * no delay on playback, constant time

 * GUI
 * Keyboard commands